 Hospice is specialized care for the terminally ill.
-Hospice seeks to empower the patient to carry on an alert and pain free life, to promote dignity and maximize quality of life.
+Hospice seeks to empower patients to carry on alert and pain-free lives, to promote dignity, and maximize quality of life.
 It focuses on LIVING rather than dying.

-Hospice care is provided by an interdisciplinary team of professionals including physicians, nurses, nurse aides, social workers, therapists, spiritual care staff, and volunteers.
+Hospice care is provided by an team of professionals including physicians, nurses, hospice aides, social workers, therapists, spiritual care staff, and volunteers.
 Their combined expertise enables comprehensive care that nurtures all aspects of a patient’s needs — the physical, emotional, and spiritual.

 When a patient is admitted to Angela Hospice’s program, an individualized plan of care is developed.
-The physician works with the nursing staff to control pain and manage symptoms, nurse aides help provide personal care for the patient, and the rest of the hospice team provides support as needed.
+The hospice team works together with the patient and family to control pain and manage symptoms, provide personal care, and additional support.

 Most often hospice care is provided in the patient’s or a relative’s home, through home visits and consultations.
-When hospice home care begins, Angela Hospice staff works with the patient’s family to teach them how to provide day-to-day care for their loved one.
+Angela Hospice staff works with the patient’s family to teach them how to provide day-to-day care for their loved one.
 Angela Hospice also provides hospice care in hospitals, nursing homes, and assisted livings, as well as in the Angela Hospice Care Center.

-- The goal of hospice is to keep patients as alert and pain-free as possible, allowing them to live their remaining life in comfort while surrounded by the people who love them.
+☐ The goal of hospice is to keep patients as alert and pain-free as possible, allowing them to live their life in comfort while surrounded by the people who love them.

-- Hospice is best when begun early enough that the patient and family can benefit fully from support and counseling.
+☐ Hospice is best when begun early enough that the patient and family can benefit from the full range of services.